ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 The example below shows the definition of an AntiPCNE terminal for outbound calls made using LU name AP1LU01O, and the associated external server containing the X25 call parameters:

 |image51|

-*Fig. 51 - Outbound terminal definition for X25 AntiPCNE*
+*Outbound terminal definition for X25 AntiPCNE*

 |image52|

-*Fig. 52 - External server definition for X25 AntiPCNE*
+*External server definition for X25 AntiPCNE*

 The second sub-group is used for incoming calls (from the point of view of the application).
 In this sub-group, the “Possible calls” field is set to 2.
 Either explicit or repeated terminal definitions may be used for this second sub-group, and no entry point is necessary.
 Each terminal in the second sub-group can be used for calls originating from any remote partner.
 This method is suitable for applications such as CFT which do not verify the LU name for incoming calls.

 |image53|

-*Fig. 53 - Inbound terminal definition for X25 AntiPCNE (method 1)*
+*Inbound terminal definition for X25 AntiPCNE (method 1)*

 A second method of defining AntiPCNE terminals allows the administrator to specify the selection of an LU name according to the characteristics of the incoming call.
 This method is suitable for applications such as Inter.PEL which require incoming calls to arrive on specific LU names according to the identity of the partner which originated the call.
 In this case, the terminals in the second sub-group specify the name of a logical pool instead of a relay LU name (see :ref:`“logical pool of relays”<#_bookmark246>`).
 The terminals in the logical pool contain the relay LU’s.
 The selection of an LU is done by means of the rule which routes the incoming call, by specifying the required LU name in the “Parameter” field of the rule.
 Note that the rules which route incoming calls are those attached to the line on which the call arrives (for example, an XOT line) and not those attached to the AntiPCNE line.